andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - A Kinesis data stream is a set of shards:
     - A shard is a uniquely identified sequence of data records in a stream.
 A stream is composed of one or more shards, each of which provides a fixed unit of capacity.
     - The partition key is used by Kinesis Data Streams to distribute data across shards
+  - API:
+    - PutRecord -> one record, if you want ordering then use SequenceNumberForOrdering
+    - PutRecords -> batch, does not guarantee order of records
+  - Worker - shards ratio:
+    - Fewer workers than shards → cost-efficient + high availability via KCL failover.
+    - More workers than shards → idle workers, no real gain in HA or throughput

 - Amazon Kinesis Data Firehose:
   - is a fully managed service for delivering real-time streaming data to destinations such as: